UGentBiomath/COVID19-Model/hpc/README.md

 ## Prerequisites

-Copy (or `git clone`) the COVID19-Model directory to your personal directory on the Flemish HPC cluster.
 First, install Miniconda to setup the model environment.
 Download the Bash script that will install it from conda.io using, e.g., wget:

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh